 Welcome to the poor-man's debugger!
-If you now browse the class of the explored object (i.e., by evaluating self browse in the bottom pane of the thisContext is not intended to be used for day-to-day programming, but it is essential for implementing tools like debuggers, and for accessing information about the call stack.
+If you now browse the class of the explored object (i.e., by evaluating self browse in the bottom pane of the explorer) you will discover that it is an instance of the class MethodContext, as is each sender in the chain.

+thisContext is not intended to be used for day-to-day programming, but it is essential for implementing tools like debuggers, and for accessing information about the call stack.
 You can evaluate the following expression to discover which methods make use of thisContext: